- 406,752 sq km

 Article 141 of the Constitution of Paraguay determines that international treaties form part of the domestic legal order however ranking below the constitutional level in the norm hierarchy described in article 137.
 The prohibition of torture is laid down in article 5 of the Constitution that also establishes torture as a crime that is not subject to any statute of limitations, as reiterated in article 102 (3) of the Penal Code.
 The Constitution also contains fundamental safeguards against torture and ill-treatment during arrest and detention.

-Besides the Constitution, the Paraguayan Penal Code defines the offence of torture in article 309 requiring a perpetrator to have “the intention of destroying or seriously damaging the personality of the victim or a third party” which is as restrictive and difficult to prove that it does not comply with the definition of article 1 CAT.
+Formerly, the Paraguayan Penal Code defined the offence of torture in article 309 requiring a perpetrator to have “the intention of destroying or seriously damaging the personality of the victim or a third party” which was as restrictive and difficult to prove that it did not comply with the definition of article 1 CAT.
+Due to the criticism on national and international level, article 309 CC was finally amended in 2012 (law Nº 4614/12).
+The new definition of torture is based on the Inter-American Convention to Prevent and Punish Torture (art.
+2), rather than art.
+1 CAT.
+It is, however, a clear improvement and makes it much easier to initiate investigations and bring perpetrators to justice.
 Thus, only acts that constitute torture under these requirements are punishable by at least 5 years as laid down in articles 13 and 309 of the Penal Code which is not in line with article 4 CAT.
 So far, the Military Criminal Code lacks a prohibition of torture but legal amendments aiming at the absolute prohibition of torture have been drafted.

 Practice of Torture and Ill-Treatment